vsklad/cgen/readme.md

 - Graph output suported essentially incorporating CGraph functionality.
 - Can produce detailed trace of all simplification actions/steps while processing the formula (-t option).
 ### Version 1.1
-- Original version pblished in 2018
+- Original version published in 2018

 ## About
 I developed CGen part of hobby research into SAT and cryptography.